Cryptocryxx/DatabaseApp/README.md

 # DataBack - PostgreSQL Backup Tool

 **DataBack** is a terminal-based application designed to help you efficiently backup and restore your PostgreSQL databases.
-It provides regular backups, only saves differences between backups (incremental backups), and makes restoring data quick and seamless.
+The backup only saves differences between backups (incremental backups), and makes restoring data quick and seamless.
 Here's how DataBack works and what each feature entails:

 ## Features